 - Outline your site’s architecture, like “example.com/products/shoes” vs. “example.com/shoes”

-- Follow a consistent layout, based on page types, like product, blog post, and product category
+- Follow a consistent layout, based on page types, like the product, blog post, and product category

 - Compress all site images to maximize page speed

-- Optimize each product page with unique copy that targets a relevant keyword for SEO
+- Optimize each product page with a unique copy that targets a relevant keyword for SEO

 Once you complete your ecommerce website’s UX design, you can move onto testing it.